 Thai tourism minister proposes bolstering sector for sustainable tourism

-In an effort to boost the national economy, Phiphat Ratchakitprakarn, Thailand’s Tourism and Sports Minister, has put forth a proposal to prioritise tourism as a national agenda, with a focus on making Thailand a destination for sustainable tourism.
+To boost the national economy, Phiphat Ratchakitprakarn, Thailand’s Tourism and Sports Minister, has put forth a proposal to prioritise tourism as a national agenda, with a focus on making Thailand a destination for sustainable tourism.
 He strongly encourages his successor to continue this endeavour.

 Phiphat’s aspirations don’t end there, as he also suggested elevating the status of the tourism ministry, transforming it into a key economic establishment.

 “Thailand doesn’t have time to restart from zero.
-The tourism industry needs a drive from everybody to run faster and be able to compete with other countries,” said Phiphat.
+The tourism industry needs a drive from everybody to run faster and be able to compete with other countries.”

 Sanctioned by the National Tourism Policy Committee, the proposed plan presents both immediate and long-term strategies.
 It also calls for cross-agency collaboration involving multiple ministries and agencies, Bangkok Post reported.